numerica-ideas/community/nodejs/node-support-env-files/README.md

 ———————

 ## Conclusion
-In this article, we have seen how **NodeJS +v20.6.0** support `.env` files out of the box without any third-party dependency.
+In this article, we have seen how **NodeJS +v20.6.0** supports `.env` files out of the box without any third-party dependency.

 Thanks for reading this article.
 Like, recommend, and share if you enjoyed it.
 Follow us on [Facebook](https://www.facebook.com/numericaideas), [Twitter](https://twitter.com/numericaideas), and [LinkedIn](https://www.linkedin.com/company/numericaideas) for more content.